emnlp2020/emnlp2020-website/src/pages/home/index.md

     The 2020 Conference on Empirical Methods in Natural Language Processing
   title: EMNLP 2020
 newsItems:
+  - date: 2020-09-21
+    text: EMNLP is [seeking expressions of interest for hosting host affinity group socials](https://www.aclweb.org/portal/content/emnlp-2020-affinity-group-socials), to help build connections within the ACL community not purely based on overlap of technical expertise.
   - date: 2020-09-14
     text: "Authors are reminded that notifications will be sent by email to the contact author by 11.59 pm UTC -12h, September 14th.
 We ask authors to not repeatedly check status on Softconf before then."
   - date: 2020-06-04